amrkhaled229/Explaining-the-russian-multiplication-algorithm/README.md

 - eLearning Centre - IUG - Video Lectures: [📚 YouTube Link](https://youtu.be/IsHitQucyt8?si=IJBR2jOb1KFaaGcE)

 - Levitin - Introduction to Design and Analysis of Algorithms 📖 pages 181 to 154

+Special Thanks to Dr. Islam El-Shaarawy for helping me throughout the whole semester in this amazing course of algorithms.